DerfJagged/reddit-blackout-scheduler/README.md

 Go to your [app preferences](https://www.reddit.com/prefs/apps).
 Click the "Create app" or "Create another app" button.
 Fill out the form like so:

-- **name:** BlackoutScheduler
+- **name:** BlackoutTool
 - **App type:** Choose the **script** option
-- **description:** A Python script for scheduling blackout announcement posts and automatically setting subreddits to private for the duration of a blackout.
+- **description:** A Python script for sending blackout announcement posts and automatically setting subreddits to private (or back to public) for a blackout.
 - **about url:** [https://github.com/ibid-11962/reddit-post-scheduler](https://github.com/DerfJagged/reddit-blackout-scheduler/)
 - **redirect url:** http://localhost:8080